eBay/FGrav/README.md

 A Differential FlameGraph similar but with a lot more options to the one suggested by [Brendan Gregg](http://www.brendangregg.com/blog/2014-11-09/differential-flame-graphs.html).

-Like the original differential FlameGraph, this FlameGraph is also generated from a collapsed stack file that contains two sample count values for every code path.
+Like the original differential FlameGraph, this FlameGraph can also be generated from a collapsed stack file that contains two sample count values for every code path.

-See [simplediff.collapsed](./src/test/resources/collapsed/simplediff.collapsed) for a simple small example.
+See [simplediff.collapsed](./src/test/resources/collapsed/simplediff.collapsed) for a simple example of such file.

+**However**, our FlameGraph can also be generated from **two separate regular collapsed files**.
+It simply merges the code paths dynamically.
+This gives us much more flexibility and allows us to decides what to "diff" from the browser.

 The original suggestion used the difference in measurements to color the frames (blue/red) but the FlameGraph that was drawn was according the second measurement.